muralieeli/Lab/README.md

 # Lab
-creating file for testing the file
+creating file for testing the file for the git and modify the values